department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 #### 33. How can I contact my local regional office?

 Call us toll-free at 800-827-1000, Mon. – Fri., 8:00 a.m. to 9:00 p.m.
 ET.
-Our regional office staff are still providing benefits help by phone and video.
+Our regional office staff is still providing benefits help by phone and video.

 ------